jdart1/nnue/README.md

 # nnue

-This code provides an implementation of a [Efficiently Updatable Neural Network (NNUE)](https://www.chessprogramming.org/NNUE) for chess, compatible with the original implementation in [Stockfish](https://github.com/official-stockfish/Stockfish), which was based on contributions from Hisayori Noda aka Nodchip..
+This code provides an implementation of a [Efficiently Updatable Neural Network (NNUE)](https://www.chessprogramming.org/NNUE) for chess, compatible with the original implementation in [Stockfish](https://github.com/official-stockfish/Stockfish), which was based on contributions from Hisayori Noda aka Nodchip.
+Now also supporting the SFNNv4 network architecture, via the SFv4 branch.

 ## Copyright, license

-Copyright 2021-2022 by Jon Dart.
+Copyright 2021-2023 by Jon Dart.
 All Rights Reserved.

 MIT Licensed.